 Prosperity, growth and expansion continued in the City of Atlanta.
 This affected the little mission once again and offered another challenge.
 In 1954 the mission finally closed its doors once more; it stood directly in the path of a new expressway being built to alleviate Atlanta 's growing traffic problem.
 The spirit did not lie dormant for long.
 In November of 1954 in response to a need for ministry in the Sandy Springs area the little mission moved to this burgeoning suburb of Atlanta.

 Over the years, Holy Innocents' has continued its tradition of outreach to the local and world community.
-Holy Innocents’ founded a very successful English for Successful Living program; has helped the poor in Haiti and helped fund churches there; has helped rebuild the hurricane-ravaged Gulf Coast; has sponsored two new parishes in the greater Atlanta community (Church of the Atonement to the southeast and Sts.
-Peter and Paul to the northwest); has built several Habitat homes; and has been a prime sponsor of the Sandy Springs Community Action Center, just to name a few.
+Holy Innocents’ founded a very successful English for Successful Living program; has helped the poor in Haiti, funding churches there; has helped rebuild the hurricane-ravaged Gulf Coast; has sponsored two new parishes in the greater Atlanta community (Church of the Atonement to the southeast and St. Peter and St. Paul to the northwest); has built several Habitat homes; and has been a prime sponsor of the Sandy Springs Community Action Center, just to name a few.
 Holy Innocents’ has continued and grown its tradition of scholarship, both to parishioners and students.
 And our tradition of liturgy and spiritual growth is as strong as ever.
 The future at Holy Innocents’ promises to be very exciting.

 Rectors who have served at Holy Innocents